Wong Fei-hung

-Wong Fei-hung (born Wong Sek-cheung with the courtesy name Tat-wun; 9 July 1847 – 17 April 1925) was a Chinese martial artist, physician, and folk hero.
-His recent fame was due to becoming the protagonist of numerous martial arts films and television series.
-Even though he was considered an expert in the Hung Ga style of Chinese martial arts, his real public fame was as a physician, who practiced and taught acupuncture, Dit Da and other forms of traditional Chinese medicine in the now famous Po Chi Lam (寶芝林 (宝芝林, Bǎozhīlín, Bou^{2}-zi^{1}-lam^{4})), a medical clinic in Canton (Guangzhou), Kwangtung Province (Guangdong).
-A museum dedicated to him was built in his birthplace in Fatshan (Foshan), Kwangtung.
+Wong Fei-hung (born Wong Sek-cheung with the courtesy name Tat-wun; 19 August 1847 – 17 April 1925) was a Chinese martial artist, physician, and folk hero, who practiced in 19th century Guangzhou.
+Though he was considered an expert in the Hung Ga style of Chinese martial arts, his real public fame was as a physician who practiced and taught acupuncture, Dit Da (Chinese chiropractics) and other forms of traditional Chinese medicine in the (now closed) Po Chi Lam (寶芝林 (宝芝林, Bǎozhīlín, Bou^{2}-zi^{1}-lam^{4})), a medical clinic in Canton (Guangzhou), Guangdong Province.
+Two museums dedicated to him were built in his birthplace in Foshan, Guangdong.

+Wong has been the subject of numerous martial arts films and television series, most notably the Once Upon a Time in China film series (1991–1997) by Tsui Hark.
+He has been portrayed by several stars of Hong Kong and Chinese cinema, including Gordon Liu, Jackie Chan, Kwan Tak-hing, Jet Li, Vincent Zhao, and Sammo Hung.
+The Wong Fei-hung film series holds the Guinness World Record for the longest running film series and most films in a movie series.

 Alternative names

 Wong's original given name was Sek-cheung or Xixiang (錫祥 (锡祥, Xīxiáng, Hsi-hsiang, Sek^{3}-coeng^{4})) before it was changed to Fei-hung (Feihong).
 His courtesy name was Dat-wan or Dayun (達雲 (达云, Dáyún, Ta-yun, Daat^{6}-wan^{4})).